 ☑ Create high quality, remarkable content that aims to answer my prospects’ and readers’ questions.

 ☑ Be prepared for the machine learning algorithm but don’t believe everything I read.
 Always research trends and updates on my own.

 ☑ Make sure that my website is optimized for mobile given that most online users use mobile phones.

 ☑ Stay relevant and keep evolving my SEO knowledge by doing research, taking advanced classes and joining masterminds.

 ☑ Remain intuitive on human behavior by continuously getting customer feedback, staying on top of current events and following the latest fads and trends.

 ☑ Aim for rank “0”, also known as featured snippets.
 Learn how to achieve this through Stephan’s Search Engine Land article.

 ☑ Explore voice search optimization and see how I can incorporate these strategies into my projects.
 More people are using their voice instead of typing their queries than ever before.

 ☑ Grab a copy of Eric Enge, Stephan Spencer and Jessie Stricchiola’s book The Art of SEO.

-S: If you care all about SEO and organic Google rankings then this episode number 143 is a must listen episode.
-Our guest today is Eric Enge.
-He was not only my co-author on the Art of SEO—now on its 3rd edition and published by O’Reilly—he was also named as the US Search Awards 2016 US Search Personality of the Year and was also Landys 2016 Search Marketer of the Year.
-Besides being a co-author with me, Rand Fishkin, and Jessie Stricchiola of the Art of SEO, Eric keynotes many industry conferences and is the SEO of Stone Temple Consulting which is a 70% digital marketing agency based in Massachusetts.
-Eric, welcome to the show.
+Eric Enge was named by the US Search Awards the 2016 US Search Personality of the Year, and was also the Landys 2016 Search Marketer of the Year.
+He is also co-author of The Art of SEO (published by O’Reilly), along with Stephan Spencer, Rand Fishkin, and Jessie Stricchiola.
+Eric keynotes many industry conferences and is the CEO of Stone Temple Consulting, a 70+ person digital marketing agency based in Massachusetts.